 - A high definition (HD) graphics card and monitor for a smoother experience.

-- A broadband internet connection is necessary for download and updates the packages.
+- A broadband internet connection is necessary for downloading and updating the packages.

 Top Seven Features of Manjaro: